Haidendoo/e2e-pipeline/README.md

 A complete data engineering stack demonstrating streaming and batch processing with Apache Airflow, Spark, Iceberg, Kafka, and MinIO.

+The current edge-device pipeline is a 30-minute Spark medallion flow:
+- Bronze ingests Kafka events into Iceberg.
+- Silver normalizes the nested payload into metric rows.
+- Gold aggregates numeric metrics into summary rows.

+The repository also includes a reader script that prints the Iceberg tables and exports CSV snapshots for quick inspection.

 ## 🏗 Architecture

 ### Two-Part Data Pipeline